bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/NoSQL-Databases-and-DynamoDB.md

 * Generally sub-second replication between regions.
 * Strongly consistent reads ONLY in the same region as writes.
 * Globally, eventually consistent.

+## DynamoDB Accelerator (DAX)

+Traditional Caches versus DAX ...

+1. Application checks cache for data - a CACHE MISS occurs if it isn't cached.
+2. Data is loaded from the database with a separate operation and SDK.
+3. Cache is updated with retrieved data.
+Subsequent queries will load data from cache as a CACHE HIT.

+DAX ...

+1. Application uses the DAX SDK and makes a single call for the data which is returned by DAX.
+2. DAX either returns the data from its cache or retrieves is from the database and then caches is.

+* Less complexity for the application developer and tighter integration.

+DAX Architecture ...

+* DAX is a cluster service where nodes are placed into different AZs.
+* PRIMARY RW Node and other nodes are READ-REPLICAS.
+* Item Cache holds results of (BATCH) `GetItem`.
+* Query Cache holds data based on query/scan parameters.
+* DAX is accessed via endpoint.
+Cache HITS are returned in microseconds. **MISSES are returned in milliseconds**.
+* Write-Through is supported, data is written to DynamoDB then DAX.
+* If a CACHE MISS occurs data is also written to the primary node of the cluster.

+DAX Considerations ...

+* Primary NODE (Writes) and Replicas (Read).
+* Nodes are Highly Available, Primary failure performs an election.
+* In-Memory cache - Scaling: Much faster reads and reduced cost.
+* Scale UP and Scale OUT (Better or More).
+* Supports write-through.
+* DAX is deployed WITHIN a VPC.

+## Amazon Athena

+* Serverless Interactive Querying Service.
+* Ad-hoc queries on data - pay only for data consumed.
+* **Schema-on-read** - table-like translation.
+* Original data never changes - remains on S3.
+* Schema translates data and it becomes relational-like when read.
+* Output can be sent to other services.

+Notes ...

+* Supports standard formats of structured, semi-structured, and unstructured data.
+Source data is stored in S3.
+* Athena can directly read many AWS data formats such as CloudTrail, ELB Logs, and Flow Logs.
+* "Tables" are defined in advance in a data catalog and data is projected through when read.
+It allows SQL-like queries on data without transforming the source data.
+* Billed based on data consumed during the query.
+* Output can be sent to visualization tools.